 We consider excellence in surgery for lung cancer to be at the core of the mission of the Thoracic Surgery service at Stanford.
 You will be treated at Stanford by thoracic surgeons who are super-specialized in the management of lung cancer and have trained to treat this disease at some of the top thoracic surgery units in the country.
-We work together with oncologists, radiation oncologists, pathologists, and radiologists at the Stanford Cancer Center to provide a comprehensive approach to therapy.
+We work together with oncologists, radiation oncologists, pathologists, and radiologists at the Stanford Cancer Center located in the San Francisco Bay Area to provide a comprehensive approach to therapy.
 We have also been deemed a "high performing hospital" in lung cancer surgery by U.S. News and World Report.

 Why Choose Stanford